aaronparker/icons/README.md

 A set of application icons for Windows, macOS, Android and iOS platforms for use when adding applications to Microsoft Intune or Microsoft Endpoint Configuration Manager (or other device management / MDM and application deployment solutions).

 Icons have been added in their largest size and best possible quality.
 All icons have been optimised for size using [PNGOUT](http://advsys.net/ken/util/pngout.htm).
-Icons are optimised and converted to PNG format by scripts run by AppVeyor builds.
-All non-PNG files are then removed from the icons folder in the repository and pushed back to GitHub.

 ![A sample list of available icons](img/icons.png)

 ## Usage

 Self-service applications are displayed in the Intune Company Portal app or at the [Microsoft Intune Web Company Portal](https://portal.manage.microsoft.com/) for install.
 Using high quality product icons ensures users see a familiar interface when accessing these applications.

+## Microsoft Store app icons

+Microsoft has updated Store apps integration with Microsoft Intune (see [Add Microsoft Store apps to Microsoft Intune](https://learn.microsoft.com/en-us/mem/intune/apps/store-apps-microsoft)); however, app icons are missing when adding Store apps this way.

+Until Microsoft fixes this, this repository will include icons for Store-based apps that can be imported into Intune.
+If you would like to see additional icons for more apps, fork this repo, update [StoreApps.txt](StoreApps.txt) create a pull request to have the app icon imported.
+StoreApps.txt must include the application name as it appears in the [Microsoft Store](https://apps.microsoft.com/store/apps).
+Each app must be listed on a new line.

 ## License